-The dreams and expectations about how you will feel when you have a baby do not always translate into reality after giving birth.
-Many new mothers find that their true postpartum experience does not match up with the joy and wonderful feelings they expected to have.
+Sometimes, the dreams and expectations you have about how you'll feel when you have a baby don't always become reality after giving birth.
+Many new mothers expect to experience joy and wonderful feelings once they have a baby, but then find that their true postpartum experience doesn't match up.

 The difference between postpartum depression and “baby blues”